terrylinooo/disableautofill.js/README.md

 ## Contributing

-- Create a branch from `4.x` and submit a pull request.
+- Please create a branch off of the 4.x branch and submit your pull requests back to the 4.x branch.
-- Please make sure your code passes the tests and linting.
+- Run the commands `npm run test` and `npm run lint` before submitting your pull request.
+Ensure that all tests pass and there are no linting errors.

 ## About